Janguis/Tabletop_Game_Recommendation/README.md

 This is for anyone interested in exploring potential boardgames, card games, or any other physical game played on a tabletop to play, based on an existing game you already like.

-This uses data from Board Game Geek, which was extracted from their public ranked board game dataset and server.
+This uses data from Board Game Geek (BGG), which was extracted from their public ranked board game dataset and server.
 I applied initial filters to restrict game recommendations to base games that have an average rating of 7/10 or higher and received at least 100 votes to ensure the recommendations are relevant and trustworthy.

 ## File Manifest
 ### Code